martinber/noaa-apt/docs/development.md

 layout: main
 ---

+---

+**Contents**

 - TOC
 {:toc}

+---

 The documentation is everything on this website.
 This website is built from the `/docs` folder on the repository.
-Also there are a lot of comments on the code, I tend to forget everything very fast.
+Also there are a lot of comments on the code because I tend to forget everything quite fast.
 [The repository is available on GitHub](https://github.com/martinber/noaa-apt).

 ## Things to do